Kray-G/kilite/README.md

 1. To run the script as it is on the fly.
 2. To output C source code to make an executable.
+3. To generate the executable from your script directly by calling another compiler intrnally.
-3. To compile the script separatedly and to run the code with those precompiled codes.
+4. To compile the script separatedly and to run the code with those precompiled codes.

 ### Running the Script